Immune thrombocytopenic purpura: Treatment

 With rare exceptions, there is usually no need to treat based on platelet counts.
-Many older recommendations suggested a certain platelet count threshold (usually somewhere below 20.0/µl) as an indication for hospitalization or treatment.
-Current guidelines recommend treatment only in cases of significant bleeding.
+Many older recommendations suggested a certain platelet count threshold (usually somewhere below 20.0/nL) as an indication for hospitalization or treatment.
+Current guidelines recommend treatment for adults with significant bleeding or counts below 30/nL, with very low certainty of evidence.

 Treatment recommendations sometimes differ for adult and pediatric ITP.

 Steroids

 Initial treatment usually consists of the administration of corticosteroids, a group of medications that suppress the immune system.
 The dose and mode of administration is determined by platelet count and whether there is active bleeding: in urgent situations, infusions of dexamethasone or methylprednisolone may be used, while oral prednisone or prednisolone may suffice in less severe cases.
 Once the platelet count has improved, the dose of steroid is gradually reduced while the possibility of relapse is monitored.
 60–90 percent will experience a relapse during dose reduction or cessation.
 Long-term steroids are avoided if possible because of potential side-effects that include osteoporosis, diabetes and cataracts.